Paying for Therapy

 Some info about insurance and mental health:

 The average rate for an hour of therapy provided by a licensed clinical psychotherapist in the United States is $155.
 How many insurance companies match this rate?
-Not one of them.
+None.

 In fact, most pay a much lower rate.
-The lowest rates being those of Cigna, Husky.
-Anthem has increased rates recently, however they often ask for client records and search for reasons to ask for money back, which is why I’m not in network.
+The lowest rates being those of Cigna, Husky, & Anthem, However they often ask for client records and search for reasons to ask for money back, which is why I’m not in network.
+I did not get into this profession to share clients’ personal info and records with big corporations and jump through hoops to get paid for my time.

 Mental health providers are some of the most underpaid Healthcare workers in our nation and insurance reimbursement rates have not increased to match those of other healthcare specialties.